fnk0/NowInTheater/step3.md

 ```

 Now inside **res**, create a folder named **values-land** and copy the integers.xml file inside.
 Change the value of num_cols for landscape to 3.
+You can take a look at the folders I have in this repository in res/values to see which other configurations you can have. (i.e. for tablets in landscape show 5 columns rather than 3, etc..)

 ```java
 public abstract class BaseRecyclerListFragment extends BaseFragment {